 Healthy, nutritious meals — cooked and delivered for free

 Our Twin Cities clients receive a week’s worth of meals at a time, including breakfast, lunch, dinner and snacks.
-We believe that eating delicious, nutritious meals helps make our clients’ medicines and treatments more effective, so they are able to lead healthier, more independent lives.
+We believe that food is medicine, and eating delicious, nutritious meals helps make our clients’ medicines and treatments more effective so they are able to lead healthier, more independent lives.

 Volunteers are integral to our work.
-We offer opportunities to cook, bake, deliver and, now, plant and harvest food.
-Volunteers love working with us because it’s fun, meaningful, and they can immediately see and feel the impact of their work.
+We offer opportunities to cook, bake, deliver, plant and harvest food.
+Volunteers love working with us because it’s fun, meaningful and they can immediately see and feel the impact of their work.